3box/keramik/README.md

     newTag: dev
 ```

+See the [operator/README.md](https://github.com/3box/keramik/blob/main/operator/README.md) for details on certain design patterns of the operator.

 ## Opentelemetry

-Add opentelemetry collector to the k8s cluster
+Add opentelemetry collector to a specific newtork.
+First edit `./k8s/opentelemetry/kustomization.yaml` and change the namespace to be the namespace of your network (i.e. `keramik-small`).
+Then run the following command to add opentelemetry to that network.

     kubectl apply -k ./k8s/opentelemetry/